PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 \figGlashouseHeight {58mm}

-The PATHoBot platform is designed to operate in commercial glasshouses.
-This allows it to use existing glasshouse infrastructure and reduce the barriers for grower adoption.
+The PATHoBot platform is designed to operate in commercial glasshouses, leveraging existing glasshouse infrastructure, reducing the barriers for grower adoption.
 To outline the decisions behind our design, we first describe the glasshouse infrastructure and then define the design of the platform.